 Answer: Yes, generally you will get around a 30% discount when buying a return ticket.
 There are also group discounts available, but these apply only to groups of six or more passengers.

-Czech Railways also provides passengers with a number of group discounts for two people or more travelling together.
+Czech Railways also provides passengers with some group discounts for two people or more travelling together.
 The discount increases the greater the number of people travelling (up to a maximum of 30 people).
 You can also save money by using a so-called ‘kilometre bank’ (a book containing 2000 km of prepaid rail travel).
-Buying return tickets also brings a saving (valid until midnight next day).
+Buying return tickets also brings a saving (valid until midnight the next day).
 When buying tickets, passengers must request the relevant discount.

 Where can I buy tickets online?

-Answer: There are several companies who specialise in selling train tickets and rail passes, each with a focus on a different market.
+Answer: Several companies specialise in selling train tickets and rail passes, each focusing on a different market.
 Unfortunately, these websites: RailEurope.co.uk; www.raileurope.com; and InterRail.com; rarely offer good value.
 You can also buy tickets directly on the website of Czech Railways, which is generally the cheapest option (for some Pendolino fast trains use www.cd.cz).
-If you are buying tickets which offer a heavy discount, please bear in mind that most reduced e-tickets are non-refundable and non-changeable.
+If you are buying tickets that offer a heavy discount, please bear in mind that most reduced e-tickets are non-refundable and non-changeable.
 In fact, most passengers arrive 30 minutes before train departure times and buy their tickets ‘on the spot’.

 Main Train Station Art Nouveau style

-It’s worth a visit to the top floor for a look at the grimy, soot-blackened splendour of the original Art Nouveau building designed by Josef Fanta.
+It’s worth a visit to the top floor to look at the grimy, soot-blackened splendour of the original Art Nouveau building designed by Josef Fanta.
 The domed interior is decorated with two nubile ladies framing a mosaic with the words Praga: mater urbium, and the date 28 October 1918 (Czechoslovakia’s Independence Day).
 There is also old Fantová Kavárna.
 This café is situated in the former ticket hall in the Art Nouveau section of the main train station — see the ceramic pillars in the former station restaurant.
-Open daily 6am—11pm.
+Open daily 6 am—11 pm.

 Tip: Pre-book a reputable taxi from the train station to your hotel and avoid an unpleasant experience as many dishonest cabbies are located around train stations.